Sanchez, Carlos Alberto

 I was born in Southern Cal in 1975.
 I attended elementary school in Mexico (Michoacan); junior high and high school in King City, California, graduating in 1994.
 I received a Bachelors of Science from the School of Journalism and Mass Communication at San Jose State University in 1998, a Masters in Philosophy from the same place, and a PhD in Philosophy from The University of New Mexico, in Albuquerque, NM, in 2006.
 I have two sons, Julian Saul and Ismael Pascual--they are both incredibly rad!

 My research deals primarily with Latin American philosophy and Hispanics/Latinos in the US.
-More specifically, a recently published book explores the phenomenology of the Mexican philosopher Jorge Portilla (The Suspension of Seriousness: On the Phenomenology of Jorge Portilla, State University of New York Press, 2012); a book currently under contract with SUNY Press treats of Mexican existentialism more generally (Contingency and Commitment: Mexican Existentialisma and the Place of Philosophy, State University of New York Press, 2016); papers in progress, forthcoming, or under review deal with issues in the philosophy of immigration, Latin American philosophy, post-modern conceptions of truth and subjectivity, the work of the Spanish philosopher Jose Ortega y Gasset, and (with several colleagues in other institutions) the possibility of a Mexican-American philosophy (in some instances, these interest intersect).
+More specifically, in 2012 I published a book that explores the phenomenology of the Mexican philosopher Jorge Portilla (The Suspension of Seriousness: On the Phenomenology of Jorge Portilla, State University of New York Press, 2012); a more recent book treats of Mexican existentialism more generally (Contingency and Commitment: Mexican Existentialisma and the Place of Philosophy, State University of New York Press, 2016); papers in progress, forthcoming, or under review deal with issues in the philosophy of immigration, Latin American philosophy, post-modern conceptions of truth and subjectivity, the work of the Spanish philosopher Jose Ortega y Gasset, and (with several colleagues in other institutions) the possibility of a Mexican-American philosophy (in some instances, these interest intersect).